F1 Team Principals Ranked – Who is the best leader?

 A super overrated team principal.
 It was already head-scratching when Ferrari announced that he would take over from Binotto (who was actually a decent TP).

-Vasseur was a solid leader in the junior ladder series, where the stakes are smaller, but he didn’t have much success in F1 at Renault nor Sauber.
-In fact, Sauber have improved in many ways since he left.
+Vasseur was a solid leader in the junior ladder series, where the stakes are smaller, and where the principal mainly just has to manage his drivers well.
+But he didn’t have much success in F1 at Renault nor at Sauber.
+In fact, Sauber improved in many ways after he left.

 And sure enough, Ferrari have only declined since Vasseur took over.
-It looks like the Scuderia will go win-less through 2025, and in that case, it may be time to consider a new leader.
+The Scuderia went winless in 2025, with a star-driver in Hamilton not even reaching a single podium, so it might be time to consider a new leader of the team.

-That probably won’t happen though, as Vasseur for one reason or another is liked by the drivers and the media.
+For one reason or another, Vasseur is liked by the drivers and the media.
 But with his below-average management skills, it is unlikely that Ferrari will ever win a title under him.
+They should try to snatch Andrea Stella from McLaren.

 9. Alan Permane (Racing Bulls)

 It’s too early to say whether Alan Permane is a good team principal or not.
-He’s only had a few months in the role, after all.
+He’s only had a short time in the role, after all.

 During his time at Renault/Lotus/Alpine, results were very mixed.
 He was well regarded as an engineer, okay as a sporting director, and then – perhaps wrongly – let go by Alpine.
 Let’s see what he can do at Racing Bulls.